Pan–Tompkins algorithm: Search back for missed QRS complexes

 The algorithm takes into account the possibility of setting too high values of ThresholdII and ThresholdIF.
 A check is performed to continuously assess the RR intervals (namely the temporal interval between two consecutively QRS peaks) to overcome this issue.
 The average RR is computed in two ways to consider both regular and irregular heart rhythm.
 In the first method RRaverage1 is computed as the mean of the last RR intervals.
 In the second method RRaverage2 is computed as the mean of the last RR intervals that fell between the limits specified as:

 If no QRS is detected in a window of 166% of the average RR (RRaverage1 or RRaverage2, if the heart rhythm is regular or irregular, respectively), the algorithm adds the maximal peak in the window as a potential QRS and classify it considering half the values of the thresholds (both ThresholdII and ThresholdIF).
 This check is implemented because the temporal distance between two consecutive beats cannot physiologically change more quickly than this.

 T wave discrimination

 The algorithm takes particularly into consideration the possibility of a false detection of T waves.
-If a potential QRS falls up to a 160 ms window after the refractory periody from the last correctly detected QRS complex, the algorithm evaluates if it could be a T wave with particular high amplitude.
-In this case, its slope is compared to the one of the precedent QRS complex.
+If a potential QRS falls up to a 160 ms window after the refractory period from the last correctly detected QRS complex, the algorithm evaluates if it could be a T wave with particular high amplitude.
+In this case, its slope is compared to that of the precedent QRS complex.
 If the slope is less than half the previous one, the current QRS is recognized as a T wave and discarded, and it also updates the NoiseLevel (both in the filtered signal and the integrated signal).